Dallas contractor reviewing job costing reports for small business bookkeeping with project bids on desk

 Standard bookkeeping tells you how much money you spent on fuel, materials, and labor across your entire company for the month.
 Job costing, however, breaks those expenses down project by project.
 It allows you to see exactly which jobs are padding your bank account and which ones are draining it.

-For a DFW contractor, this isn't just a "nice-to-have" feature; it is a survival mechanism.
-Whether you are an electrical subcontractor or a custom home builder, knowing your margins on a per-job basis allows you to:
+For a DFW contractor in 2026, this isn’t just a “nice-to-have” feature; it is a survival mechanism.
+With rising material costs, tighter labor markets, and increasing competition across North Texas, knowing your margins on a per-job basis allows you to:

 Without job costing, you are essentially flying blind through a North Texas thunderstorm.
 You might make it to the destination, but you’re taking unnecessary risks along the way.